Wondering how to increase conversion rates for your e-commerce store?

 Google then displays related keywords with their respective search volume.

-Create an excel sheet or document to collect ones that you can use.
-They should accurately describe the products you sell so it attracts the right customer.
+Create an Excel sheet or document to collect ones that you can use.
+They should accurately describe the products you sell so they attract the right customers.

-The best part about keywords like this is that they have high buying temperature.
-If someone is searching for mens suede shoes, they are probably interested in owning a pair.
+The best part about keywords like this is that they have high buying temperatures.
+If someone is searching for men’s suede shoes, they are probably interested in owning a pair.

 This is what we call the buying life cycle.